 Pennsylvania Nursing Programs and Degrees Guide

 The following guide contains important information on the nursing programs, including profiles of several programs, offered at the colleges and universities in Pennsylvania.
 The state’s colleges and universities feature a diverse menu of undergraduate and graduate nursing programs with concentrations in nurse educator, nurse administrator, family nurse practitioner, adult gerontology primary care nurse practitioner, and adult gerontology acute care nurse practitioner.
-In addition to traditional nursing programs, students can now choose an online bachelor’s or master’s in nursing program from such online universities as Capella University and Kaplan University.
+In addition to traditional nursing programs, students can now choose an online bachelor’s or master’s in nursing program.

 Pennsylvania School Facts:

 - 32 colleges and universities offer an associate’s degree in nursing.

 - 59 colleges and universities offer a bachelor’s degree in nursing.

 - 43 colleges and universities offer a master’s or advanced degree in nursing.

 - Highest graduation rate*: The University of Pennsylvania 96%.1

 - Lowest net price*: Penn State University Penn State Abington $11,298.1

 - Annual undergrad tuition range for schools in Pennsylvania with a bachelor’s in nursing program: $12,146 – $43,738.2

 - 4 schools in US News Best Nursing Schools (2011) Top 100: The University of Pennsylvania (1), The University of Pittsburgh (7), Pennsylvania State University, University Park (44), and Villanova University (64).